Getting To Know God

 – The Urantia Book

-All true love is from God.
 Divine love is an intelligent, wise, compassionate, and farseeing love.
-God loves each of us as an individual child in the vast heavenly family.
-And while this love is given freely to us, we can receive it only to the extent that we share it with others.
+God loves each of us as an individual child in a vast heavenly family.
+This love is given to us freely so that we can share it freely with others.

 When man loses sight of the love of a personal God, the kingdom of God becomes merely the kingdom of good.